github/docs/content/billing/managing-billing-for-github-actions/viewing-your-github-actions-usage.md

 {% ifversion billing-beta-enterprise %}
 {% note %}

-**Note:** If your organization belongs to an enterprise enrolled in the Billing private beta for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.
+**Note:** If your organization belongs to an enterprise enrolled in the Billing {% data variables.release-phases.private_preview %} for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.

 {% endnote %}
 {% endif %}